How to Make a Shower Pan

 1) I like to lay down a layer of felt paper on the subfloor first.

 3) Now mix up some sand mortar mix for the base.
 And of course make sure you make straight lines all around your base, at least 1 1/2 thick at the base tapering down to the drain.
 I use a straight board cut to the width of the shower.
 Two different sizes may be needed.
 Along the base edges they should all be even but tapering down towards the drain.
-Let’s say your shower is three feet wide, then a 1/2 slope is more then enough.
+Let’s say your shower is three feet wide, then a 1/2 slope is more than enough.
 Remember, water will flow easy as long as you set the tiles good as well.

 4) Now that you have the base in place it’s time to lay yet another layer.
 This one you’ll fix any not so nice areas of your first one.
 You can use a mortar for this one.
 This is the top coat and last chance to make it right.
 So make sure you really pay attention to the height of the drain leaving enough space for the tiles.
 As well at this point, you’ll be able to screw the drain up or down to get it just right.
 Always make sure you have the top of the drain just a little below the tiles.
 Also, you can use this found at Home Depot